aygul-p/AP_CV_Projects/README.md

-Penguin Books leads among the brands, hitting the highest revenue, while Ikea comes the last on the list.
+Penguin Books ranks highest among the brands in terms of revenue, while Ikea holds the lowest position on the list.